ThreeSixtyGiving/prototype-tools/rules.md

 The following rules are put forward for translating between flat and structured serialisations.

+### Identity schemes

+Each class hierarchy should have its own identifier scheme.

 ### Roll Ups

 Any one-to-one property of an entity related to a table can be placed in that table using the syntax "'Relationship Name' : 'Property Name'".